matthew-brett/rmdex/README.rst

     #<- my_variable = ...
     # This comment and the next code line do not appear in the exercise.
     my_variable <- 10
+    #<-
+    # This comment does appear in the exercise, as well as the following code.
+    another_variable = 11
+    print("Something")
+    #<-
+    # After the closing #<- marker above, we resume normal service.
+This and
+    # the next line of comments do not appear in the exercise.
     ```

 The solution cell above results in the following in the exercise version::